GaryL36/CPSRx4_pytorch/README.md

 	- FDCT: folder where your CurveLab installation is
 	- FFTW: folder where your fftw installation is

-3. In the PyCurvelab folder, run the following command:
+3. In the CPSRx4 folder, run the following command:

 	- python setup.py build install
 	- the package will be installed as pyct module